 At the base of the diagram, there may be layers of sandstone, shale, or other sedimentary rocks, which were deposited by ancient rivers and lakes.
 Above these layers, there may be thicker layers of volcanic ash, which were deposited during periods of volcanic activity.

 One of the most distinctive features of Karewa land is the presence of laterite layers, which are formed by the weathering and oxidation of iron-rich minerals in the soil.
-These layers can be several meters thick and are known for their reddish-brown color and durability.
+These layers can be several meters thick and are known for their reddish-brown colour and durability.

 Layers of Karewa land are often tilted or bent due to tectonic forces, which can provide clues to the geological history of the region.
 Fossils of ancient plants and animals can also be found in the layers, giving insight into the area's past ecosystems.